Yocto Kria Support¶

 *

-For .wic image generation, there are two groups of machines names - wic images with flat support (e.g. they only support one type of Kria SOM board), and wic images with dynamic support (they can be used with multiple types of Kria SOM boards).
+For .wic image generation, there are two groups of machines names: .wic images with flat support (that is, they only support one type of Kria SOM board) and .wic images with dynamic support (they can be used with multiple types of Kria SOM boards).

-Below table list flat image generation machine names:
+The following table list the flat image generation machine names:

 Machine Name | Bitbake Recipe | Availability | QEMU Support | Description |